3. Describing research data (documentation, metadata)

 • What does documentation mean in your field?

-• How does the documentation show in your research data?
+• How do you document your research data?

-• What kind of metadata do you need during your research project?
+• What kind of metadata do you need during an after your research project?

 • How would you describe the basic information of your research data in a README file?